jujhars13/presentation-aws-user-group-2015-05/presentation/presentation.md

 - Bundle Tasks (for Windows)
 - EC2 User data scripts (web interface/command line):
   - Simple Bash start
-  - You can then use to setup tools of your choice: Chef, Puppet, Ansible ...
+  - You can then use to setup tools of your choice: Chef, Puppet, Ansible...

 ***